tmarktaylor/monotable/doc/contributing.rst

     and applicable to more than one application domain.
 (Whatever that means).

+- Monotable should still run with no required PYPI dependencies.
 - Handle ANSI escape terminal color sequences.
 Please keep in mind colors should be preserved when a cell is: